euroscipy/euroscipy_proceedings/papers/mikael_mortensen/mikael_mortensen.rst

     {v}(x, y, z) &=&-\cos(x) \sin(y) \cos(z), \notag\\
     {w}(x, y, z) &=& 0, \notag

 with a Reynolds number of 1600 and a time step of 0.001.
-At first the implementation is verified by running the solver for a time :math:`t=[0, 20]`.
-We find that both the kinetic energy and the enstrophy compare very well with a reference solution produced by a pseudo-spectral solver for the annual International Workshop on High-Order [CFD]_ Methods, which verifies that the solver computes what it is supposed to.
+At first the implementation is verified by running the solver for a time :math:`t=[0, 20]` and comparing the results to a previously verified reference solution, generated from a well tested and established low-level pseudo-spectral solver and utilized by the annual International Workshop on High-Order [CFD]_ Methods.
+From start to finish, over 20,000 time steps, the L2 error norm of the solution computed by our solver never strays more than 1e-6 from the reference solution.

 .. figure:: weak.png
    :scale: 50%